WWF SmackDown! 2: Know Your Role

 Every town is his hometown!

 Present in the DMY (dummy) file on the disc is, of all things, a tutorial video straight out of Evil Zone, a fighting game developed by Yuke's prior to their work on the SmackDown! series.
 Given the filename, it was likely included just to fill the leftover disk space.
 This video also appears in the previous game, as well on the two Simple 1500 games based on the SmackDown! engine.

 Raw is Jericho

 Cutscene IDs 0814 and 0815 are unused cutscenes of Y2J Chris Jericho's most famous catchphrase.
-The cutscenes both have Jericho saying "Welcome to RAW is Jericho."
+The cutscenes both have Jericho saying "Welcome to RAW is Jericho" hardcoded into the cutscene.